lit/lit/packages/localize/README.md

 ### `msg(template: TemplateResult|string|StrResult, options?: {id?: string, desc?:string}) => string|TemplateResult`

-Make a lit template or string localizable.
+Make a Lit template or string localizable.

 The `options.id` parameter is an optional project-wide unique identifier for this template.
 If omitted, an id will be automatically generated from the